What you can do with Password Generator

 - Generate Directly to File - You can now generate passwords directly to a file on disk, completely bypassing User Interface.
 This not only speeds things up, and frees system resources, but allows you to generate truly large number of passwords: exceeding tens of millions!

-- Office 2010 Ribbon User Interface - A much improved, cleaner, and smoother UI similar to Office 2010 with detailed tool tips makes various features even more accessible, making the product easier to use.
+- Office-Like Ribbon User Interface - A much improved, cleaner, and smoother UI similar to Microsoft Office with detailed tool tips makes various features even more accessible, making the product easier to use.

 - User-Friendly Property Inspectors - We have greatly improved the ease of use of the numerous property grids (inspectors) through which you can access and change various options.
 For example, fields accepting numeric input feature spin-wheels and trackbars for easier input.